CZ-NIC/knot/doc/troubleshooting.rst

 ***************

 First of all, check the logs.
 Enabling at least the ``warning`` message severity may help you to identify some problems.
-See the :ref:`Logging section` for details.
+See the :ref:`log section` for details.

 ..  _Submitting a bugreport: